Kong/kong/UPGRADE.md

 ### Upgrade from 2.8.x to 3.0.x for Traditional mode

-Note: Blue-green migration in traditional mode for versions below 2.8.2 to 3.0.x is not supported.
-The upcoming 2.8.2 release will include blue-green migration support.
-If you want to perform migrations with no downtime, please wait for the upcoming 2.8.2 patch release, upgrade to 2.8.2, [then migrate to 3.0.x](#migrate-db).
+1. Backup & clone Kong datastore into a separate instance.

-1. Clone your data store.
+2. Download & install Kong 3.0.x, and configure it to use the newly cloned data store.
-2. Download 3.0.x, and configure it to use the cloned data store.
-Run `kong migrations up` and `kong migrations finish`.
+3. Run `kong migrations up` and `kong migrations finish` to migrate the cloned datastore into 3.0.x format.
-3. Start the 3.0.x cluster.
+3. Start the 3.0.x cluster with the cloned datastore.
 4. Now both the old (2.8.x) and new (3.0.x)
    cluster are running simultaneously.
-Start provisioning the 3.0.x cluster.
+Start provisioning more 3.0.x nodes if necessary.
 5. Gradually shift traffic from your old cluster to your 3.0.x cluster.
 Monitor your traffic to make sure everything is going smoothly.